EliahKagan/subaudit/README.md

 The actual audit hook that a `Hook` object encapsulates is not installed until the first listener is subscribed.
-This happens on the first call to the object's `subscribe` method, or the first time a context manager object obtained by calling its `listening` or `extracting` method is entered.
+This happens on the first call to the object’s `subscribe` method, or the first time a context manager object obtained by calling its `listening` or `extracting` method is entered.
 This is also true of the global `Hook` instance used by the top-level functions—merely importing `subaudit` does not install an audit hook.